horizon-research/hvs_vr_encoding/Readme.md

     - `tile_color_optimizer_hls/`: HLS implementation of color optimizer.
     - `len_correction_hls/`: HLS implementation of lens correction.
     - `rearrangment_hls/`: Verilog and HLS implementation of 4x4 to 1x1 reaarange ment IP (RIP) on FPGA.
-    - `vivado/`: scripts for generate and connect all modules in the block design.
+    - `double_output_hls/`:  HLS implementation of copy left image to right on FPGA.
+It also has t_last signal needed by DMA.
     - `pynq_scripts/`: Jupyter note code run on PS of ZCU104
+    - `end2end_bitstream/` : Built bitstream for the GPU+FPGA demo.
+    - `ip_repo/`: Contain exported HLS IPs needed by GPU+FPGA demo.

+- `scripts/` :
+    - `pipeline_on_cpu/`: scripts for running software-only pipeline on CPU.
+    - `pipeline_on_gpu/`: scripts for running software-only pipeline on GPU.
+    - `pipeline_on_gpu_fpga/`: scripts for running pipeline on GPU + FPGA.
+    - `vivado_scripts/`: scripts for generate and connect all modules in the block design.

-## 3. Usage of Software-Only Pipeline (CPU or GPU (CUDA) )
+## 3. Usage of Software-Only Pipeline (CPU or GPU (CUDA only) )

 &nbsp; &nbsp;  This section is about how to run the full pipeline in software only manner.
-It is useful quick check of  expected result.
+It is useful for quick check of expected result.
 It mainly contains below pipeline

 <img src="doc_images/pipeline_software_only.png" alt="Alt text" width="800"/>